-If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the signal in the 4-20 mA line for the CO channel.
-This causes a downscale reading at the monitor on this channel.
-The low flow level is factory-set at 0.6 SCFH (± 0.2 SCFH).
+If the flow rate falls below the preset low flow level, the pressure switch causes the fail relay to interrupt the sensor signal for the LEL and oxygen channels and the 4-20 mA signal for CO channel.
+This causes a downscale reading at the controller on each channel resulting in a fail alarm.
+The low flow level is factory-set at 0.6 SCFH (\pm 0.2 SCFH).